 The world contains vast amounts of information which can be sensed and captured in a variety of ways and formats.
 Virtual environments also lend themselves to endless possibilities and diversity of data.
 Often our experiences draw from these separate but complementary parts which can be combined in a way to provide a comprehensive representation of the events.
 Multimodal learning focuses on these types of combinations.
 By fusing multiple modalities, multimodal learning can improve results beyond individual mode performance.
-However, many of today's state-of-the-art techniques in computer vision, robotics, and machine learning rely solely or primarily on visual inputs.
-Vision only approaches can experience challenges in cases of highly reflective, transparent, or occluded objects and scenes containing the like.
+However, many of today's state-of-the-art techniques in computer vision, robotics, and machine learning rely solely or primarily on visual inputs even when the visual data is obtained from video where corresponding audio may also be readily available to augment learning.
+Vision only approaches can experience challenges in cases of highly reflective, transparent, or occluded objects and scenes where, if used alone or in conjunction with, audio may improve task performance.
+To address these challenges, this thesis explores coupling multimodal information to enhance task performance through learning-based methods for audio and visual processing using real and synthetic data.